Skip to main content Skip to footer

 Google’s certificate emphasizes digital project management platforms and modern workplace collaboration.
 This credential is ideal for professionals seeking flexible learning options and practical skills application.

-The International Association of Project Managers offers various certification levels recognized across European markets.
-These certifications provide flexible learning paths and practical skill development.
+The International Association of Project Managers offers various certification levels recognized across European markets, including a certification for Agile project management.
+This certification provides a flexible learning path and practical skill development for Agile projects.

 IAPM certifications emphasize real-world application and continuous professional development.
 The association offers multiple specialization areas to match diverse career paths and industry requirements.